Education Teach Abroad – India

 This program is operated through the University of Missouri College of Education.
 The School of Education at the University of Kansas has partnered with Mizzou to offer this exciting opportunity to KU education students.
 Given this arrangement, the program is offered as a student-initiated program which allows KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.

 The University of Missouri is the credit granting institution for the coursework offered through the Education Teach Abroad – India program.
 Non-MU (visiting) students will register for six hours of MU summer credit following enrollment directions provided on the MU International Center website.
 The coursework associated with Mizzou Ed Teach Abroad, including pre-departure, in-country and re-entry activities, will include theoretical and experiential learning in the areas of international education with a specific emphasis on the Indian educational system including the 10+2+3 pattern, the Right of Children to Free and Compulsory Education Act of 2009, rote learning, women’s education, International Curriculum Schools (IGCSE/IB) and National Curriculum Schools (CBSE/ICSE).
-Please visit https://education.missouri.edu/global-engagement/teach-abroad/ for more information.
+For more information see Teach Abroad.